nic-dgl104-winter-2024/john24alex-voiceCaculator/README.md

 ## Introduction - APP Inventor by MIT

 > The purpose of this AI project is to give you a sense of the basics of a Voice User Interface (VUI) and to teach you how to design a simple AI system that can understand the intent of the user in a verbally stated calculation question and respond appropriately.
 Such a voice-driven AI system can be useful in various contexts such as when designing assistive technologies for the visually disabled and the elderly.
 For example, a visually impaired user can use the Voice Calculator to do mathematical calculations verbally without having to type in all the details of the calculation.

-"APP INVENTOR MIT"
+<strong>"APP INVENTOR MIT"</strong>

 ## Functionality